-Jordan Whittenburg enters his ninth season as a basketball coach and his third as a member of the Las Positas College men’s basketball coaching staff.
-He will continue in the lead assistant role for the 2017-2018 season.
+Jordan Whittenburg enters his tenth season as a basketball coach and his fourth as a member of the Las Positas College men’s basketball coaching staff.
+He will move into the associate head coaching role for the 2018-19 season.

 Coach Whittenburg works primarily with the team’s guards in their overall skill development.
 In the off-season, he assists with recruiting and fundraising efforts, including directing the summer youth basketball camps, clinics, high school summer league, and leading team workouts.
 During the season, he works in a variety of capacities including scouting, recruiting, on-floor coaching, and leading film breakdowns.

 Whittenburg brings coaching experience from the four-year level, working as an assistant coach for two seasons in Oregon at his alma mater, Northwest Christian University.
 He has also coached high school basketball throughout the Bay Area for four seasons, most recently as an assistant with Nor-Cal champion and state runner-up, San Francisco University HS.
 As head frosh coach, he led the team to a 15-5 record.
 Prior to that, he served as head varsity coach at Cornerstone Christian High School, taking over a program with zero wins the previous season to earning a sectional playoff appearance the following year.

 At the prep level, he played for the Oakland Soldiers AAU program under Al Attles Jr. He was a First Team All-League player as a junior and senior at Berean Christian High School (2001-2003), setting four school records in free throw shooting and three-point shooting, playing for Contra Costa Times Coach of the Year, Don Menez.
 He continued his playing career at Los Medanos College for two years under Derek Domenichelli, where he led the Bay Valley Conference in three-point percentage as a sophomore and reached the state regional playoffs both seasons, including a Sweet 16 appearance.